xgcm/xgcm/doc/grids.rst

-Most finite volume ocean models use `Arakawa Grids`_, in which different variables are offset from one another and situated at different locations with respect to the cell center and edge points. `xgcm` currently supports only *C-grid geometry*.
-As illustrated below, C-grids place scalars (such as temperature) at the cell center and vector components (such as velocity) at the cell faces.
+Most finite volume ocean models use `Arakawa Grids`_, in which different variables are offset from one another and situated at different locations with respect to the cell center and edge points.
+As an example, we will consider *C-grid geometry*.
+As illustrated in the figure below, C-grids place scalars (such as temperature) at the cell center and vector components (such as velocity) at the cell faces.
 This type of grid is widely used because of its favorable conservation properties.